Effectiveness of Low-Dose Theophylline for the Management of Biomass-Associated COPD

 Change in St. George Respiratory Questionnaire (SGRQ) Scores

-Time Frame: Baseline to 6 months, Baseline to 1 year
+Time Frame: Baseline, 1 year

 The SGRQ comprises of 50 items and consists of two parts.
 The first part pertains to symptoms and the second pertains to functional status as well as social and psychological impact of disease.
 Overall scores ranges between 0 and 100 with higher scores indicating more limitations.